Indonesian graft investigator injured in acid attack

 "It is a brutal act, I strongly condemn it," said President Joko Widodo, urging the police to track down the assailants.

+KPK has also condemned the attack on one of its top investigators and said it will not be deterred in its fight against corruption.
+Its deputy chief Laode M Syarif said police would be asked to step up security for the agency's officials.

-Anti-graft investigators in Indonesia have been targeted in the past and have reported having cars driven at them and receiving threats.
+Anti-graft investigators in Indonesia have been targeted in the past, with reports of having cars driven at them and receiving threats.

 It was not immediately clear who was behind the latest assault but anti-graft NGO Indonesian Corruption Watch said they suspected it was linked to Baswedan's role in probing a corruption scandal that allegedly involved about US$170 million pilfered from a government budget to procure new electronic identity (ID) cards.